mukul74/CO2_Estimation_Vehicles/README.md

-# CO2 Estimation of Cars using scikit -learn
+# CO2 Estimation of Cars using scikit-learn
 CO2 Estimation of Cars with the help of **scikit-learn**

 # Dataset